 The type of construction used for your existing home also impacts the cost of your addition.
 For example, double-wide brick can be harder to add onto than a wood-framed house, partly for structural reasons and partly because it’s harder to match materials seamlessly.
 Be sure toask your home renovation contractor about pricing variables when adding onto double-wide brick, wood-framing, brick veneer, and siding.

 Renovations and Additions: Architectural Complexity

-Whether you’re remodeling your home or installing an addition, the complexity and uniqueness of the architecture plays a role in the cost of your project.
+Whether you’re renovating your home or installing an addition, the complexity and uniqueness of the architecture play a role in the cost of your project.
 Renovations and additions completed in a standard style are less expensive than experimental and complex architecture.

 Renovations and Additions: Number and Type of High-End Finishes

 Including multiple luxury finishes throughout your whole home renovation or addition will also make your project more expensive.
 If you need to reduce your expenditure, consider limiting the number or location of high-end finishes.

 Renovations and Additions: Your Home’s Location

 Another factor that plays into the price but is often overlooked is the location of your house and the property surrounding it.
 A house that is far from your contractor and work crews or a house that is difficult to access with standard construction machines, tools, and materials will be more expensive to renovate or add onto than a home that is easy to access.